 Order Pub.
-1796, Federal Tax Products on CD-ROM, and get:
+1796, 2004 Federal Tax Products CD-ROM, and get:

-• Current year forms, instructions, and publications.

-• Prior year forms, instructions, and publications.

-• Popular tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping.

-• The Internal Revenue Bulletin.
+- Current year forms, instructions, and publications. - Prior year forms, instructions, and publications. - Frequently requested tax forms that can be filled in electronically, printed out for submission, and saved for recordkeeping. - The Internal Revenue Bulletin.

-Buy the CD-ROM on the Internet at www.irs.gov/cdorders from the National Technical Information Service (NTIS) for \$16 (plus a \$5 handling fee) and save 30%, or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD-ROM for \$23 (plus a \$5 handling fee).
+Buy the CD-ROM on the Internet at www.irs.gov/cdorders from the National Technical Information Service (NTIS) for \$22 (no handling fee), or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD-ROM for \$22 (plus a \$5 handling fee).